landoskape/dominoes/docs/pointerDemonstration.md

 it's progress.
 This is interesting!
 Maybe there's a way to teach a pointer network how to filter error based on whether it's likely to be meaningful or due to these shift-based failure modes.

+Also interesting: the return to good performance is much faster after one of these spikes than it would be at a similar training loss after initialization.
+Curious.